TexasGray CountyBail & Release

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

-(dui.guide - Your Guide to Navigating a DUI in Gray, TX)
+(dui.guide - Your Guide to Navigating a DUI in Gray, Texas)

-Bail is essentially a form of security deposit that you pay to the court to ensure that you will appear at all scheduled court dates.
-It's a system designed to balance your right to freedom while awaiting trial with the court's need to ensure your presence.
-In Gray, Texas, bail is set by a magistrate judge based on factors like the severity of the offense, your criminal history (if any), and your ties to the community.
-Once bail is posted, you are released from jail with the understanding that you must comply with all court requirements.
-If you fail to appear, you forfeit the bail money and a warrant will be issued for your arrest.
+In Gray County, bail serves as an assurance to the court that you will attend all scheduled court appearances.
+After a DUI arrest, a judge or magistrate will set a bail amount based on several factors, including the severity of the offense, your criminal history, ties to the community, and perceived flight risk.
+Once bail is posted, you are released from custody with the understanding that you must adhere to any conditions set by the court and appear at all required hearings.
+If you fail to appear, you forfeit the bail money, and a warrant may be issued for your arrest.

 Typical Bail Amounts for DUI